ZirasG/Penetration-Testing-Report/README.md

 Penetration Testing is done in order to assess its vulnerability to a targeted attack.
 All operations were carried out in a way that imitated a malicious actor carrying out a targeted attack on the <b>Marketplace industry</b>.
 After the Penetration, team members can share status, goals, and test results thanks to reporting and analytics.
 Advanced tools incorporate project metrics and display the results in a dashboard.
 Teams can rapidly evaluate a project's overall health and monitor interactions between test, development, and other project parts.<br><br>
 2.	<b>Statement of Scope</b><br>
-We performed an assessment of the Offensive Security Services in Greece in order to provide detailed analysis of: identification of application, system and network vulnerabilities; gaps in IT security governance; assessment of patching methodologies; current network security capabilities and potential existing security incidents.
+We performed an assessment of the Ethical Security Company Services in Greece in order to provide detailed analysis of: identification of application, system and network vulnerabilities; gaps in IT security governance; assessment of patching methodologies; current network security capabilities and potential existing security incidents.
 The assessment and reporting will be based on the NIST 800-53 MODERATE security controls.<br><br>

 <table>
   <tr>